davidtchiu/davidtchiu.github.io/teaching/cs261/hwk4.LL/index.md

     - Rename `SinglyLinkedList` to `DoublyLinkedList`.
 Add a pointer to the previous item in all `Nodes`, and add the necessary code to update that pointer to `addFirst`, `addAfter`, `removeFirst`, `removeAfter`.

-    - Next, change the `getNodeAt()` helper method to traverse in the appropriate direction, depending on the value of the given index, and the current location of the iterator (location cache):
+    - Next, change the `getNodeAt(index)` helper method to traverse in the appropriate direction, depending on the value of the given index, and the current location of the iterator (location cache):

         - If the given index is to the left of the iterator, but is closer to the head, then traverse to the East direction starting from the head.
 (This is currently what's being done)